Nitikachoudhary66/car-selling-price/README.md

 - **car data.csv**: Dataset used in the project.

 ---
+####Technologies Used

+Flask
+Pandas, NumPy, Scikit-learn
+HTML, CSS for UI
 ### Installation

 1. Clone this repository and navigate to the directory: